Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Conclusions

 \section{Conclusions}

 While it has become clear that the bulk of the high energy gamma radiation observed from selected clusters, for instance the Cygnus OB2 association, is of hadronic origin, the role of star clusters as sources of high energy cosmic rays remains matter of much debate: it is often believed that these sources may accelerate particles to the PeV energy region more easily than SNRs.
 This may be true, in that the termination shock behaves as an efficient accelerator even in the absence of strong CR induced instabilities \cite[]{BlasiMorlino2023}.
-Moreover the nominal maximum energy can be as high as several PeV, but as discussed in \cite{Morlino+2021,BlasiMorlino2023}, the actual spectrum of accelerated particles seems to become steep at energies much smaller than this nominal $E_{\rm max}$.
+Moreover the nominal maximum energy can be as high as several PeV, but as discussed in \cite{Morlino+2021} and \cite{BlasiMorlino2023}, the actual spectrum of accelerated particles seems to become steep at energies much smaller than this nominal $E_{\rm max}$.
 This has to do with the energy dependence of the diffusion coefficient, which is probably the least known aspect of the problem.
-On the other hand, the case of Bohm diffusion, required to avoid or alleviate these problems, is expected only if CR with a spectrum $\sim E^{-2}$ drive powerful streaming instability, a situation that is hard to conceive in star clusters \cite[see discussion in][]{BlasiMorlino2023}, or if turbulence in the wind region happens to be injected with roughly equal power on different scales over a broad range of scales.
+On the other hand, the case of Bohm diffusion, required to avoid or alleviate these problems, is expected only if CRs with a spectrum $\sim E^{-2}$ drive powerful streaming instability, a situation that is hard to conceive in star clusters \cite[see discussion in][]{BlasiMorlino2023}, or if turbulence in the wind region happens to be injected with roughly equal power on different scales over a broad range of scales.
 To be conservative, we make the statement that the role of star clusters (or at least of the bulk of star clusters) as PeVatrons remains to be assessed.

-On the other hand, the gamma ray emission certainly shows that these are powerful CR accelerators and provides us with estimates of the mean gas density in the bubble, $\gtrsim 10~\rm cm^{-3}$.
+On the other hand, the gamma ray emission certainly shows that these are powerful CR accelerators.
+The gas column density measured in the direction of SCs in some specific cases, like Cyg OB2, also suggests that the density of local gas in the bubble is $\sim 10\rm \, cm^{-3}$ \citep{Aharonian+2019NatAs, Menchiari2023}.
 In this framework it is reasonable to wonder about the fate of protons and nuclei accelerated at the termination shock.
 This was the focus of the present article, where particle acceleration of protons and nuclei, with energy losses and fragmentation taken into account, was investigated in detail.